3-manifold: Mathematical theory of 3-manifolds

 A key idea in the theory is to study a 3-manifold by considering special surfaces embedded in it.
 One can choose the surface to be nicely placed in the 3-manifold, which leads to the idea of an incompressible surface and the theory of Haken manifolds, or one can choose the complementary pieces to be as nice as possible, leading to structures such as Heegaard splittings, which are useful even in the non-Haken case.

 Thurston's contributions to the theory allow one to also consider, in many cases, the additional structure given by a particular Thurston model geometry (of which there are eight).
 The most prevalent geometry is hyperbolic geometry.
 Using a geometry in addition to special surfaces is often fruitful.

 The fundamental groups of 3-manifolds strongly reflect the geometric and topological information belonging to a 3-manifold.
 Thus, there is an interplay between group theory and topological methods.

 Invariants describing 3-manifolds

 3-manifolds are an interesting special case of low-dimensional topology because their topological invariants give a lot of information about their structure in general.
 If we let $M$ be a 3-manifold and $\pi = \pi_1(M)$ be its fundamental group, then a lot of information can be derived from them.
-For example, using Poincare duality and the Hurewicz theorem, we have the following homology groups:
+For example, using Poincaré duality and the Hurewicz theorem, we have the following homology groups: